MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 ![request](./img/activate-request3.png)

 What happened?
 Oops we caused the server to generate a 500 error.
-This happened because it tried to turn a string into an int i.e. `timestamp = int(request.data.get('timestamp'))`.
+This happened because it tried to turn an arbitrary string into an int i.e. `timestamp = int(request.data.get('timestamp'))`.
 It is good that it didn't accept it, but it is bad that it crashed!

 * lets change the `timestamp` back and try to send a `cross-site scripting attack` using the event field.
 ![request](./img/activate-accepts-arbitrary-input.png)